 Deciding what to wear to a funeral can be overwhelming, given that you’re already going through a difficult time as it is.
 To make things easier, this post outlines some general rules for men and women.
+You can also read our guide on What to Bring to a Funeral Service.

 What to wear to a funeral